mgoellnitz/trackdown/README.md

 ## Bitbucket

 [Bitbucket.org][bitbucket] a brilliant tool for Open Source or small projects.
-It has decent VCS solutions, a WIKI which can be used distributed through [GIT][git] or [Mercurial][hg], since this backend together with TrackDown can be used in any scenario with both VCS solutions.
+It has decent VCS solutions, a wiki which can be used distributed through [GIT][git].
+In the past they a brilliant backend for TrackDownwith both VCS solutions, since they also provided support for [Mercurial][hg], which was abandoned mid 2020.

 The only thing I'm missing is the distributed offline work for ticketing.

-So in this case it is possible to leave out the ticketing of [Bitbucket][bitbucket] and use TrackDown with [Bitbucket][bitbucket] as the [GIT][git] or [Mercurial][hg] based storage backend.
+So in this case it is possible to leave out the ticketing of [Bitbucket][bitbucket] and use TrackDown with [Bitbucket][bitbucket] as the [GIT][git] based storage backend.
 And this is exactly what TrackDown was designed for.
 For migration purposes or if the limited issue tracking within bitbucket.org is sufficient, the mirroring feature might come in handy.

 Atlassian themselves recommends using Jira.